stoplightio/spectral/docs/guides/custom-functions.md

 If you need to access environment specific APIs, make sure you provide an alternative for other environments.
 A good example of such a situation is `fetch` - a function available natively in a browser context, but missing in Node.js.

-To keep your code cross-platform, you'd need to use a cross platform package such as `node-fetch` or `isomorphic-fetch`, both of which implement spec-compliant fetch API and work in Node.js.
+To keep your code cross-platform, you'd need to use a cross platform package such as [node-fetch](https://www.npmjs.com/package/node-fetch) or [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch), both of which implement spec-compliant fetch API and work in Node.js.

 ## Code Transpilation